 We go for a couple of Bintang later on the beach by the dive school.
-He’s not American: he’s Canadian.
-Though he is wearing shades and a twisted-back cap.
+He’s not American; he’s Canadian.
+Though he’s wearing shades and a twisted-back cap.
 It turns out he’s twenty-four.
 He seems older.
 He holds court well with people more than twice his age.
 Great energy.
 A heart of gold.

 He explains that his prospects for promotion are as bleak as the landscapes he works in.

 “Literally, if I want a pay-rise, someone has got to die.’
 We joke that it would be easy to lose someone out in the tar sands.
 Dear Mr Keane’s boss, you’ve been warned.

 He’s safety conscious.
 It’s in the family.
 His dad is a health and safety consultant and therefore, our hero has been brought up learning just how much, ‘everything is trying to kill us’.
 Jeez, if this man isn’t scared of diving then there’s no need for me to be.

 He had a girlfriend back home but they split up.
 Then they got back together.
 Then they split up again.
 He does right to be on the other side of the world.
 Take a look around, my friend.
 And he does sometimes.
 We’ll be talking and his head will turn.
 One way.
 Then the other.
 ‘Woah, did you see that fancy tall lady?
 She’s wonderful.’
 And why not?